Vital-DB/vital-db/README.md

 ## Background

-We are interested in giving people and health professions an easier access to health records.
+We are interested in giving people the ability to track their health vitals.
 Just an overall easier hub to have all of your medical information.
-The health field has so many records so organization is extremely important.
+The health field has so many records so organization is extremely important for an individual.

 ## Overview